nwjnilsson/eldr/README.md

 I will try to keep cross platform compatibility in mind while developing Eldr, but it is not a priority in the beginning.
-I will be developing on Linux and the build instructions etc. will therefore be Linux(debian)-oriented to begin with.
+I will be developing on Linux and the build instructions etc. will therefore be Linux-oriented to begin with.

 ## Current status
 Eldr is in early stage development and I am still working on the Vulkan backend.